TITLE 56: LABOR AND EMPLOYMENT

 SECTION 2720.20 ATTORNEY REPRESENTATION OF CLAIMANTS

-Section 2720.20 Attorney Representation Of Claimants
+Section 2720.20 Attorney Representation of Claimants

-a) Attorneys for claimants must file an "Attorney Appearance and Authorization for Representation" form signed by the claimant and his attorney.
-This form must be filed with the Agency prior to a hearing before an Adjudicator or Referee, or prior to the decision of an Adjudicator, Referee, or Board of Review, whichever occurs first after the Attorney begins his representation of the claimant.
+a) Attorneys for claimants must file an Attorney Appearance and Authorization for Representation form signed by the claimant and his or her attorney.
+This form must be filed with the Department prior to a hearing before an Adjudicator or Referee, or prior to the decision of an Adjudicator, Referee, or Board of Review, whichever occurs first after the attorney begins his or her representation of the claimant.

 1) 15% of the amount of the weekly benefits in a claim series received by the claimant after the claimant hires the attorney; or